Ronsini/Creatine-Study-/README.md

 A comprehensive system for analyzing and visualizing the effects of creatine supplementation on strength, muscle mass, and performance metrics.

+This project demonstrates advanced data science capabilities including SQLite database management, statistical analysis with effect sizes and hypothesis testing, and interactive visualization with Plotly Dash.
+Perfect for showcasing skills in data engineering, statistical analysis, and scientific visualization.

 ## Features

 - **Data Management**: SQLite database for storing participant data and measurements.